 All you have to do is put some baking soda in a bowl or open container.
-Then place it in the humid room or area and it will slowly absorb moisture from the air.
+Then place it in a humid room or area, and it will slowly absorb moisture from the air.
 You can occasionally stir the powder around as it clumps when absorbing moisture.

 - Affordable (most likely already in your cabinets or pantry).